bugsbugsbux/notes-on-nix/notes-on-nix.md

   system even when the configuration did not change, because it first updates the channel, and thus package definitions might have changed.

-Global packages are to be added to the configuration option (see below) `environment.systemPackages` (a list value), while user specific packages shall be added to `users.users.USERNAME.packages` except when using home-manager.

 Note: Installation of **unfree packages** needs to be enabled on a per user basis: For the global user this is done with option `nixpkgs.config.allowUnfree = true;`.
 However, other users' access to